 7. Students will be assigned a number to be used at all jamborees that season.
 Jamboree hosts may decide to use whichever system/app they choose for recording jamboree results.

 a.
 Tournament Set-up

 i.
-The course will be 5,000 meters or 3.1 miles in length for both boys and girls.
+The course will be 3,000 meters in length for both boys and girls.

 ii.
 The end of season tournament will be held simultaneously with the final jamboree.

 iii.
 Each school must designate their seven official tournament runners for each gender prior to the race.